jkoelndorfer/website/content/resume-content-unabridged/experience/zipnosis.md

 * Identified and implemented solutions to internal technological challenges.
 * Designed utility to examine and apply application server configuration across multiple environments.
-* Lead project to perform penetration testing against the Zipnosis platform.
+* Led project to perform penetration testing against the Zipnosis platform.
 * Implemented JAMF Casper Suite to manage about 40 Apple laptops.